Rock Garden Perennial Seeds

 Rock Garden Seeds

-Aethionema schistosum -- Drought-tolerant perennial with fragrant, pale pink flowers.
-Rare plant for the rock garden.
+Aethionema schistosum -- Drought-tolerant perennial with pale pink flowers that smell like cotton candy.
+I love this in the rock garden.

 Aster alpinus -- Alpine aster blooms in May and June with dark violet-blue, soft lavender-blue, or rich pink flowers.